 Sleep is the most important yet an overlooked daily routine with our busy schedules.
-Along with food and water, sleep quality is essential for the brain to carry out several functions.
+Along with food and water, a good “night’s sleep” is essential for the brain to carry out several functions.
 The requirement of sleep varies from 6 to 10 hours, according to an individual.
 Sleep is the best time that allows your body to heal and get recharged by itself.
 The amount of sleep required depends on certain factors, such as age, diet, emotional distress or excitement levels, and drugs.

 According to research, lack of sleep or poor sleep quality can increase the risk of cardiovascular diseases, diabetes, obesity and can even develop depression.
 Lack of sleep makes a person feel tired, sleepy and disturbed during the daytime.
 Sleep is disturbed by factors such as stress, diet, irregular bedtimes, and the activities done before bedtime.